samman0786/synent-task4-passwordgenerator-samman/README.md

 # Advanced Password Generator GUI

-This project was developed for the Synent Technologies Python Development Internship.
+This project was developed for the Synent Technologies Python Programming Internship.

 The application generates secure and random passwords using Python.
 It provides a professional graphical user interface (GUI) where users can customize password generation options according to their requirements.